 Since none of the three most popular formats really provide a proper vehicle for these new entrants into the employment market, it is important to take a look at some formats that might be of value for those new would-be workers too.

-If that sounds like the functional format, then you’ve been paying attention.
-The problem is, though, that the functional format is really designed for people who have proven skills – and for most college grads and entry-level employees, that simply isn’t the case.
+If that sounds like the functional format, then you’ve been paying attention!
+The problem is, though, that the functional format is really designed for people who have proven skills; for most college grads and entry-level employees, that simply isn’t the case.

-We believe that the other option chosen by experts is preferable: a conventional resume that includes a summary statement at the top, with educational experience and course information listed next.
+We believe that the other option chosen by experts is preferable: a conventional resume that includes a summary statement at the top, with education information listed next.
 Work experience–including internships, summer jobs, work on campus positions, or volunteer work–can bring up the rear.
-Most of the hard lifting for that resume type would be done in the summary.
+Most of the heavy lifting for that resume type would be done in the summary.

-One thing is for certain: the type of resume format you use can be every bit as important as the quality of the writing used in the resume itself!
+One thing is certain: the type of resume format you use can be every bit as important as the quality of the writing used in the resume itself!
 Don’t spend all your energy on one or the other.

-After all, no matter how well written your resume might be, it’s all for naught if the recruiter isn’t immediately drawn in by the way that information is presented.
-So, choose your format wisely to ensure that you maximize your opportunity to achieve your objectives!
-Also, don’t forget these other common resume styling mistakes people often make on their resume.
+After all, no matter how well written your resume might be, it’s all for naught if the recruiter or hiring manager isn’t immediately drawn in by the way that information is presented.
+So, choose your format wisely to ensure that you maximize your opportunity to achieve your career goals!